Algebraic theory

 Informally in mathematical logic, an algebraic theory is a theory that uses axioms stated entirely in terms of equations between terms with free variables.
 Inequalities and quantifiers are specifically disallowed.
 Sentential logic is the subset of first-order logic involving only algebraic sentences.

 The notion is very close to the notion of algebraic structure, which, arguably, may be just a synonym.

 Saying that a theory is algebraic is a stronger condition than saying it is elementary.

 Informal interpretation

-An algebraic theory consists of a collection of n-ary functional terms with additional rules (axioms).
+An algebraic theory consists of a collection of n-ary operation symbols with additional rules (axioms).

-For example, the theory of groups is an algebraic theory because it has three functional terms: a binary operation a × b, a nullary operation 1 (neutral element), and a unary operation x ↦ x^{−1} with the rules of associativity, neutrality and inverses respectively.
+For example, the theory of groups is an algebraic theory because it has three operation symbols: a binary operation a × b, a nullary operation 1 (neutral element), and a unary operation x ↦ x^{−1} with the rules of associativity, neutrality and inverses respectively.
 Other examples include: